 Imagine what would happen if you could program an invoice to be sent for approval to the next in line (the boss).
-We have seen that this kind of approval routes trigger a faster reaction from the approvers.
+We have seen that these kind of approval routes trigger a faster reaction from the approvers.

 Based on escalations and waiting time you will get information that can help you optimize the process.

 - Once you have selected the KPIs that you want to measure it is time to compare your performance against, previous periods and industry peers.

 - All business functions are using KPIs to measure efficiency and contribution to overall business success.
 AP should be no different.